paramono/todo_app/README.md

   - Items could have been handled as a field of lists, without a separate items endpoint.
 However, this would makes List serializer more complex for item creation, patching and removing
 - List serializer (ListContainerSerializer) returns all its items through a nested ListItemSerializer

 ## Frontend notes

 - pug is used to make markup more readable
-- bootstrap-vue is used, since it's relevant to your company project.
+- bootstrap-vue is used, since it's relevant to the stack used by your company
 - UI/UX is fairly basic, just showing how I would handle nuxt/vue
 - List/item name is updated on input with debouncing